A fast-paced guide to Hong Kong movie trivia that spans over thirty years.

 Donnie Yen was originally to star opposite Brandon in a sequel to Legacy of Rage but nothing happened as Brandon returned to Hollywood.
 It’s been said that In the Line of Duty 4 was originally going to be the sequel.
 The implication being that Brandon would have played Yuen Yat-Chor’s character.

 A martial arts movie fan spoke to Stephen Chow during the making of Jet Li’s Dragon Fight.
-Years later, he told fans on kungfucinema.com that he spoke terrific English.
+Years later, he told fans on the forum of kungfucinema.com that he spoke terrific English.
+He even took a photo with him.

 When Hung (who is played by Mina Hung a.k.a.
 Joyce Godenzi) is released from prison in Licence to Steal, the way that she is dressed is similar to Linda Thorson’s character in The Avengers.
 The movie was the least profitable between the two movies produced by Sammo Hung and featuring Agnes Aurelio.
 The other movie was She Shoots Straight, whose success was to do with the fact that the director was Corey Yuen.
 With or without any argument, he is a superior choreographer to Lee King-Chu.

 Chang Cheh wanted to make a film starring Lo Mang and Andy Lau.
 As it turns out, there is no information about what the synopsis was.
 Liu Chia-Liang wanted to do a remake of The One-Armed Swordsman with Donnie.
 Tsui Hark got wind of this and decided to do his own remake, albeit a few years later.
 In a strange turn of events, a remake of sorts starring Donnie was released two decades later.
 It was directed by Peter Chan, but was titled Dragon.
 That’s an extremely average title for a martial arts movie.
 Right-hand Man would have been better.